-Contribute to a sustainable future by taking actions to reduce or minimise energy use and promoting the use of renewable energy sources.
+Contribute to a sustainable future by taking actions to reduce or minimise energy use and promote the use of renewable energy sources.

 National solar schools program – Coogee Public School (02:17 min) reports on the school's energy efficiency and sustainability initiatives.

 STEM project Nemingha Public School - How can we live more sustainably? - explains a STEM project in which Stage 3 rural students focused on farming and irrigation methods as well as recycling and cost effective zero energy housing solutions.

 STEM project Tuggerah Lakes Secondary College Tumbi Umbi Campus - Facing the future - explains a STEM project in which Stage 4 students designed and created scaled models of built environments that utilise sustainable materials and harvest alternative forms of energy and water.

 STEM project Sarah Redfern High School - Eco friendly SRHS - explains a STEM project in which Stage 4 students designed and created solutions to reduce the school's carbon footprint.

 Energy audits provide opportunities for students to work mathematically in collecting, analysing and representing data.

 Students use literacy skills in interviewing, collaborating and communicating proposed energy efficiency strategies.

 Investigations into energy forms and sources uses working scientifically skills in support of the Science and Technology K-6 Syllabus and Science 7-10 Syllabus in: